wurmlab/SBC361-programming-in-R/2017/practical2.md

 * Take the tunnel length (in meters), hours, minutes and seconds as arguments
 * Use your previous function to convert hours, minutes and seconds to seconds
 * Calculate the speed of the bees in meters per second
-* Returns the speed of the bees
+* Return the speed of the bees

 #### Q5A.
 Create this function.
 Test it with a control (values for which you know the answer).